Back to School Resources: Ambassadors

 We begin class each day at 8:30 AM.
 Students are welcome to arrive in the classroom starting at 8:15 AM.
 Students arriving in the classroom after 8:30 AM are marked tardy.

-If you have any questions prior to the start of the new school year, feel free to contact us by email at hannah@onenessfamily.org and pearl@onenessfamily.org.
-Remember, that as we are on our summer break our response time may be slower than usual.
-If it is a matter of urgency, please put “time sensitive” in the subject line.
+If you have any questions prior to the start of the new school year, feel free to contact us by email at hannah@onenessfamily.org, pearl@onenessfamily.org, or allison@onenessfamily.org.
+Remember that, as we are on our summer break, our response time may be slower than usual.
+If it is urgent, please put “time sensitive” in the subject line.

 Sincerely yours,